Paul-Ferrell/hpctoolkit/doc/FORMATS.md

  - Bits 1-31: Reserved for future use.

 Additional notes:
- - The string pointed to by `path` is completely within the [Common String Table section](#metadb-version-40), including the terminating NUL byte.
+ - The string pointed to by `pPath` is completely within the [Common String Table section](#metadb-version-40), including the terminating NUL byte.